You can add monitoring rules, configure alert rules, and push messages through the dashboard or workbook.

 Channel

-The currently supported push channels are Email and Custom Channel.
+Click to add one or more push channels.
+The supported channels are DingTalk, Lark, Email, and Custom Channel.

 Before using the Custom Channel alert method, make sure that a custom bot has been added.
 After configuring the custom channel, messages can be pushed to external interfaces.
 For more information, see custom channel.